Philips CPAP

 Getting used to breathing pressurized air and wearing a mask may be difficult at first.
 New users may experience claustrophobia, insomnia, respiratory infections and mild ear pain.

 Other side effects include dry eyes, respiratory infections, nose irritation, difficulty sleeping and abdominal discomfort.
+In some cases, changing to a different type of mask, using a nasal pad, or adding a humidifier can reduce side effects.
 Some patients can’t tolerate CPAP therapy because of side effects and may ask their doctor to recommend CPAP alternatives.

 Philips Recalls CPAP Machines Over Possible Dangers